What are the prospects for the price of gold by 2025?

 Liquidity and monetary policy

-There is currently no major quantitative easing (QE) program comparable to those of 2008 or 2020.
-However, the rate cuts already underway in 2025 have rekindled an expansion of the money supply, as reflected in global liquidity indicators (M2).
+quantitative easing program comparable to those of 2008 or 2020.
+However, the rate cuts already begun in 2025 have revived an expansion of the money supply, as evidenced by global liquidity indicators (M2).

-This reinjection of liquidity, even indirectly, acts as a support for gold, as it fuels fears of monetary dilution and increases the amount of money injected into global markets, including gold.
-In the event of a more pronounced economic slowdown, markets even anticipate a return to more accommodative measures, which could further amplify this favorable effect on the yellow metal.
+This injection of liquidity, even indirect, acts as support for gold, as it fuels fears of monetary dilution and increases the amount of money available for injection into global markets, including gold.
+In the event of a more pronounced economic slowdown, markets even anticipate a return to more accommodative measures, which could further amplify this favorable effect on the precious metal.

 Feeling “risk off” versus “risk on”

-Gold is a risk-off par excellence: it benefits in phases of risk aversion (crises, uncertainty, volatility).
-Conversely, during periods of market euphoria (risk on), investors favor stocks, cryptocurrencies, or other assets with higher potential.
-Geopolitical events (tensions between major powers, conflicts, political crises) reinforce the feeling of flight to safe haven assets.
-Conversely, a return of global confidence, solid growth, or strong innovations can draw capital toward risky assets, to the detriment of gold.
+Gold is a risk-off : it benefits during periods of risk aversion (crises, uncertainties, volatility).
+Conversely, during periods of market euphoria (risk-on), investors favor stocks, cryptocurrencies, or other assets with higher potential.
+Geopolitical events (tensions between major powers, conflicts, political crises) reinforce the flight to this safe-haven asset.
+Conversely, a return of global confidence, strong growth, or significant innovations can draw capital toward riskier assets, to the detriment of gold.

-Since gold is often priced in dollars , a depreciating dollar makes gold cheaper for holders of other currencies, fueling international demand.
-Conversely, a strong dollar weighs on gold.
-In 2025, geopolitical tensions and the diversification of central reserves into other assets (cryptocurrencies, alternative currencies) will fuel the debate about desensitization to the dollar , which could support gold.
+Because gold is often priced in dollars , a depreciation of the dollar makes gold cheaper for holders of other currencies, thus fueling international demand.
+Conversely, a strong dollar puts downward pressure on gold.
+In 2025, certain geopolitical tensions and the diversification of central bank reserves into other assets (cryptocurrencies, alternative currencies) are fueling the debate on reducing sensitivity to the dollar , which could support gold.

-A study of gold's seasonal trends over 30 years (1986–2016) reveals cycles .
+The study of seasonal trends in gold over 30 years (1986–2016) highlights cycles .
 The graph clearly shows that gold does not react uniformly throughout the year, but rather experiences more favorable periods:

-- From January to February, the price generally increases steadily, driven by physical demand at the start of the year.
+• From January to February, the price generally progresses steadily, driven by physical demand at the beginning of the year.

-- From March to June, the trend becomes more irregular with correction phases.
+• From March to June, the trend becomes more erratic with periods of correction.
 This period is historically weaker, marked by moderate demand.

-- From July-August, the curve returns to an upward bias, with a first acceleration confirmed in September.
+• From July-August onwards, the curve regains an upward bias, with an initial acceleration that is confirmed in September.

-- From September to October, we observe marked volatility: after a strong rise, gold often experiences a temporary decline.
+• From September to October, there is marked volatility: after a strong rise, gold often experiences a temporary decline.

-- Finally, from November to December, gold regains positive momentum and ends the year on a robust uptrend, as shown by the strong year-end surge on the chart.
+• Finally, from November to December, gold regained positive momentum and ended the year on a robust upward trend, as shown by the strong year-end surge on the chart.

-In summary, historical data suggests that the most favorable period for gold is between mid-September and the end of January, with a marked peak in September and a sustained trend towards the end of the year.
-This seasonality is believed to be linked to increased demand for jewelry (India, China), the holiday season, and institutional portfolio repositioning.
-At the time of writing, we have indeed seen a strong surge in the price of gold in September 2025.
+In summary, historical data suggests that the most favorable period for gold is between mid-September and the end of January, with a marked peak in September and a sustained upward trend at the end of the year.
+This seasonality is thought to be linked to increased demand in the jewelry sector (India, China), the holiday season, and the repositioning of institutional portfolios.
+As of this writing, we have indeed seen a significant surge in the price of gold in September 2025.

 Comparison with stocks and cryptocurrencies at the end of the year

-At the end of the year, equity markets often experience a “year-end rally” (Christmas effect), as investors rebalance their portfolios.
-This can favor stocks over safe-haven assets.
+At the end of the year, equity markets often experience a "year-end rally" (Christmas effect), where investors rebalance their portfolios.
+This can favor equities over safe-haven assets.
 Cryptocurrencies, on the other hand, remain sensitive to sentiment and risk appetite: if the mood is bullish, they can rise much more sharply than gold, but they are also more volatile.

-If the macroeconomic environment turns uncertain or crisis-ridden, gold can outperform these asset classes.
-In 2025, gold's strong performance against stocks and cryptocurrencies shows that the "safe" sentiment has taken over.
+If the macroeconomic environment turns uncertain or leads to crisis, gold can outperform these asset classes.
+The strong performance of gold relative to stocks and cryptocurrencies in 2025 demonstrates that the "safety" sentiment has prevailed.

 Possible scenarios for the price of gold by the end of 2025

-Here are some possible trajectories, with their triggers:
+Here are some possible trajectories, along with their triggers:

-- The FED announces earlier or more numerous rate cuts than expected → increase in the attractiveness of gold versus bonds.
+• The Fed announces earlier or more numerous rate cuts than expected → increased attractiveness of gold versus bonds.

-- Geopolitical shocks (crises, conflicts, political uncertainty) stimulate safe-haven demand.
+• Geopolitical shocks (crises, conflicts, political uncertainty) stimulate the demand for safe-haven.

-- The dollar is weakening sustainably, favoring purchases outside the United States.
+• The dollar weakened permanently, favoring purchases outside the United States.

-“Return of confidence / recovery of risky markets” scenario (moderate to bearish)
+Scenario “return of confidence / recovery of risky markets” (moderate to bearish)

-- The FED slows its cuts or postpones them if inflation persists → real rates remain attractive for traditional investments.
+• The Fed slows down or postpones its cuts if inflation persists → real rates remain attractive for traditional investments.

-- Global growth is picking up, strengthening appetite for equities, emerging markets, and cryptocurrencies.
+• Global growth is restarting, boosting appetite for equities, emerging markets, and cryptocurrencies.

-- The dollar is strengthening, making gold more expensive for non-dollarized people.
+• The dollar is strengthening, making gold more expensive for non-dollarized countries.

-- Flows into gold ETFs are slowing or even reversing.
+• Flows into gold ETFs are slowing down or even reversing.

 Recommendations for a beginner and practical advice

-- Track the performance of the dollar (USD indices) and movements in major currencies.
+3. Monitor the performance of the dollar (USD indices) and the fluctuations of major currencies.

-- Compare with stock and crypto markets to spot strong divergences.
+5. Compare with equity and crypto markets to identify strong divergences.

 Safety advice

-Do not allocate an excessive portion of your portfolio to gold, as it is a non-yielding asset (no dividend, no coupon).
+Do not allocate an excessive portion of your portfolio to gold, as it is an asset without yield (no dividend, no coupon).

 Conclusion

 The price of gold is subject to a complex interaction between structural factors (scarcity, industrial use, monetary role) and cyclical forces (monetary policy, expectations, sentiment, global context).
-By the end of 2025, two trajectories appear credible:
+Two trajectories appear credible between now and the end of 2025:

-An upward trajectory if inflation persists, if the Fed opens the way to rate cuts and if uncertainty dominates: in this case, gold could aim for new highs above $4,000 an ounce.
+An upward trajectory if inflation persists, if the Fed paves the way for rate cuts and if uncertainty dominates: in this case, gold could aim for new highs above $4,000 an ounce.

 A moderate or consolidation trajectory if economic conditions normalize, with a return of confidence towards risky assets.

-Seasonality at the end of the year could bring a slight favorable bias to gold (particularly in November-December), especially if institutional flows remain positive.
-Finally, for a novice investor, gold has a stabilizing and hedging role.
+The seasonal nature of the year-end could create a slight bias in favor of gold (particularly in November and December), especially if institutional flows remain positive.
+Finally, for a novice investor, gold acts as a stabilizer and hedge.

 Investments in cryptocurrencies are risky.
 Crypternon could not be held responsible, directly or indirectly, for any damage or loss caused following the use of a property or service put forward in this article.
 Readers must do their own research before undertaking any action and investing only within the limits of their financial capacities.
 Past performance does not guarantee future results.
 This article does not constitute an investment advice.